Previous dayJanuary 18, 2026Next day

 56.8 km---✓ ReviewedUSGS →

-This magnitude 2.1 event was detected 41 km NW of Aleneva, Alaska on January 18, 2026, with origin time 18:24 UTC.
-The event originated approximately 56.8 km below the surface, classifying it as shallow crustal.
+A magnitude 2.1 seismic event took place 41 km NW of Aleneva, Alaska on January 18, 2026 at 18:24 UTC.
+The hypocenter lay at 56.8 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 58.367°, -153.300°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 58.367°N, -153.300°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-18